This post may contain affiliate links, view our disclosure policy.

 - 1/4 cup pure maple syrup

-- 1 1/2 cups finely chopped pecans divided
+- 1½ cups finely chopped pecans divided

-Fold the whipped cream into the cream cheese mixture and stir together until combined.
-Stir in 1 cup of the chopped pecans.
+- Stir the whipped cream into the cream cheese mixture until combined.

 - Cover the pie with a lid or plastic wrap and refrigerate for 8 hours, or overnight, before serving. * I like to whip some additional cream to decorate the top with right before serving (as pictured above).
 You don't have to do this at all.
 Serve plain and it's really delicious too.